-So if you're like me, you might be more interested in profitable, growing companies, like HomeTrust Bancshares (NASDAQ:HTBI).
-While that doesn't make the shares worth buying at any price, you can't deny that successful capitalism requires profit, eventually.
+If, on the other hand, you like companies that have revenue, and even earn profits, then you may well be interested in HomeTrust Bancshares (NASDAQ:HTBI).
+Now, I'm not saying that the stock is necessarily undervalued today; but I can't shake an appreciation for the profitability of the business itself.
 Loss-making companies are always racing against time to reach financial sustainability, but time is often a friend of the profitable company, especially if it is growing.

 In the chart below, you can see how the company has grown earnings, and revenue, over time.
 To see the actual numbers, click on the chart.